-The Company holds less than 1% of the issued and outstanding shares of ALQ as at June 30, 2018, which were acquired, together with warrants, at an aggregate price of \$190,000.
-The Company's investment in ALQ is non-material and represents 0.79% of the Company's total investment portfolio as at June 30, 2018.
+The Company holds less than 1% of the issued and outstanding shares of ALQ as at September 30, 2018, which were acquired, together with warrants, at an aggregate price of \$190,000.
+The Company's investment in ALQ is non-material and represents 0.6% of the Company's total investment portfolio as at September 30, 2018.
 ALQ is a CSE-listed company that is currently halted from trading.
-ALQ has publicly disclosed that it is pursuing a change of business from a mineral resource exploration company to an investment company focused in the cannabis sector, and currently holds an investment in Tahoe Hydro Co., a cultivator in Nevada.
+ALQ has publicly disclosed that it is pursuing a change of business from a mineral resource exploration company to an investment company focused in the cannabis sector, and currently holds an investment in Tahoe Hydro Co., a cultivator in Nevada, and has an investment in and a trademark & copyright license agreement with Ignite International, Inc., a Wyoming corporation which owns and operates the Ignite brand among other ventures.